 Goldfields & Mining

-Sharpes Creek walking track is a 4.5km, grade 4 Circuit hike located in the Barrington Tops National Park, NSW.
+Sharpes Creek walking track is a 4.5km, grade 4 circuit hike, located in the Barrington Tops National Park, New South Wales.
 The hike should take approximately 1.5hrs to complete.

 An invigorating walk to enliven the senses, moderate Sharpes Creek walking track combines an environment of river, rainforest and gums with excellent wildlife and birdwatching.
 It’s truly a great adventure for friends or family on a camping holiday, in the river country of Barrington Tops National Park near Gloucester River campground.